Daniikk1012/ROBOK-S/README.md

 - `<macro>` - macro calls;
 - `>> comment` - comments.

-TODO: comments (Will take like 5 minutes to implement, but I'm too lazy)

 ### Macros

 Macros are lexically scoped, and expanded as soon as they are seen during